fgui/cljs-test-example/README.md

 Don't understand why when we use a cljc for test we must specify the namespace to run test in clojure (not needed in clojurescript).

+boot js test environment configured to use slimerjs.org